Avowed is so much more than a Skyrim clone — here's everything we know

 Obsidian Entertainment’s Avowed stole the show when it was revealed in the July 2020 Xbox Games Showcase, even though it only had a brief trailer teasing its world and gameplay.
-This is a next-gen open-world RPG to watch for fans of games like Skyrim.
+Despite the lack of news since its reveal, the upcoming open-world RPG is one to watch for fans of games like Skyrim.

-Obsidian Entertainment's latest RPG seemingly emulates the Elder Scrolls approach to high fantasy gaming in much the same way that The Outer Worlds did with Fallout — but there's so much more to Avowed when you learn it might have a direct connection to Obsidian's long-standing franchise, Pillars of Eternity.
+Obsidian Entertainment's latest RPG seemingly emulates the Elder Scrolls approach to high fantasy gaming in much the same way that The Outer Worlds did with Fallout.
+Obsidian fans have even more to look forward to with Avowed, given its direct connection to the developer's Pillars of Eternity series.

 When is the Avowed release date?

 We don't yet have a release date for Avowed.
 Windows Central claims in an October 2021 report that the game is “moving through pre-production towards a playable alpha state.”
-That mans we probably shouldn’t expect the game to come out in 2022.
-That said, a 2023 release seems very possible at this point.
-What platforms will Avowed be on?
+That means we probably shouldn’t expect the game to come out in 2022.
+A 2023 release seems possible at this point, though 2024 isn’t out of the question.

 Is there an Avowed trailer?

-Yes, there's the trailer that was shown at the Xbox Games Showcase.
+Yes, a trailer was shown at the Xbox Games Showcase.
 You can watch it again below.

 In the trailer, we get a brief glance at Avowed's gameplay, showing the first-person RPG elements.
 We also received direct confirmation that the game takes place in Eora, the same world as Obsidian's Pillars of Eternity series.